winitzki/scall/tutorial/programming_dhall.md

 ### Integer division
 As another example, we implement division for natural numbers.

-A simple iterative algorithm that uses only subtraction runs like this.
+A simple iterative algorithm  uses only subtraction.
 Given `x : Natural` and `y : Natural`, we subtract `y` from `x` as many times as needed until the result becomes negative.
 The value `x div y` is the number of times we subtracted.

-This algorithm can be directly implemented in Dhall, but we need to specify in advance the maximum required number of iterations.
+To  implement this in Dhall,   we need to specify in advance the maximum required number of subtractions.
-A safe upper bound for the number of subtractions is the value `x` itself (because `y` is at least 1).
+A safe upper bound for the number of subtractions is the value `x` itself (because `y` is at least `1`; we do not expect to divide by zero).
-So, the code will use a function call `Natural/fold x ...`.

 In most cases, the actual required number of iterations will be smaller than `x`.
 The final result is reached when the result of the last subtraction is smaller than `y`.
 Once that condition holds, the code will keep the accumulator value unchanged.